DHULU BUURRA

 |

+This free community event will bring veterans, their families, and community members together for an afternoon of connection, reflection, and wellbeing.
+The event will begin with a Welcome to Country, followed by reflections on the history of veterans in the Liverpool Plains region, including the enduring contribution of Aboriginal and Torres Strait Islander service men and women.
+Participants will hear from the Quirindi RSL Sub-Branch on the importance of resilience, connection, and community in supporting veterans’ wellbeing.
+A relaxed Yarning Session over lunch will provide a culturally safe and inclusive space to share stories, strengthen relationships, and connect with local supports. 📅 Date: 18 February 2026 🕛 Time: 12:00pm – 3:00pm 📍 Location: Sugar Plum, 2 Station Street, Quirindi All community members are warmly invited to attend.
+Lunch will be provided.
 On Friday, 8 August, we had the pleasure of hosting Ben, Senior Engagement Officer from our funding partner, the National Indigenous Australians Agency.
 Guided by our "Warruwi Dhuurran" Indigenous Rangers, Ben was welcomed onto Country and taken to a number of culturally significant sites.
 Along the way, we shared the story and impact of our program, showcased our connection to Country, and treated him to a taste of native bush tucker.
 It was a wonderful opportunity to strengthen our partnership, share knowledge, and highlight the important work our Rangers are delivering in caring for Country.

 Walhallow Local Aboriginal Land Council (WLALC) is seeking passionate individuals to join our Walhallow Indigenous Rangers Program on Gamilaroi Country.
 These full-time, contract Ranger roles offer a unique opportunity to protect and manage Country while blending cultural knowledge with modern conservation practices.
 If you are committed to caring for the land and preserving cultural heritage, we encourage you to apply.
 Submit your application to [email protected].
 Applications close 7 March 2025.